MassD/99/README.md

 This README is basically a restructured version of [ocaml.org-99problems](http://ocaml.org/learn/tutorials/99problems.html)

+Though the problems number from 1 to 99, there are some gaps and some additions marked with letters.
+There are actually only 88 problems.

 ### Lists

 ##### 1. Write a function last : 'a list -> 'a option that returns the last element of a list. (easy)